MoveOn: Anti-war organizing

 Following the terrorist attacks of September 11, 2001, MoveOn launched an online campaign calling for "justice, not escalating violence."
 It collected 30,000 signers for a statement that argued: "To combat terrorism, we must act in accordance with a high standard that does not disregard the lives of people in other countries.
 If we retaliate by bombing Kabul and kill people oppressed by the Taliban dictatorship who have no part in deciding whether terrorists are harbored, we become like the terrorists we oppose.
 We perpetuate the cycle of retribution and recruit more terrorists by creating martyrs."
 Eventually, this led to them working on behalf of Eli Pariser's similar 9-11peace.org petition.
 Pariser later joined MoveOn as its executive director.
 This led to a period of substantial growth and increased visibility for the organization.

 During the buildup to the invasion of Iraq, MoveOn began running a multi-front campaign opposing the war.
 Activities included anti-war petitions calling for "No War on Iraq".
 In July 2002, Executive Director Eli Pariser urged its members to oppose the war by sending letters to the editor of their local newspapers, offering sample form letters that members could use.
 Several of these form-based letters were printed in newspapers including the St. Petersburg Times, the Claremont Courier, and the Times Herald-Record of Middletown, NY.

 On August 17, 2002, MoveOn launched an online petition against the war, collecting 220,000 signatures in two months.
 As it had done with the petition against Clinton's impeachment, it organized volunteers who hand-delivered the signatures to senators and representatives before the congressional vote on the war powers resolution.
-In October 2002, a MoveOn fundraising appeal raised $1 million in two days' time for what it called four "heroes of the anti-war effort" in Congress who opposed the Iraq resolution: Senator Paul Wellstone of Minnesota, Reps.
-Rick Larsen and Jay Inslee of Washington, and Rep. Rush D. Holt, Jr. of New Jersey.
-However, MoveOn also worked to raise money for Democratic candidates who supported the Iraq resolution, some of whom were locked in tight races in moderate or conservative states, including Missouri Sen. Jean Carnahan, and Senate candidates Ron Kirk in Texas, Jeanne Shaheen in New Hampshire, Tim Johnson in South Dakota and Mark Pryor in Arkansas.
+In October 2002, a MoveOn fundraising appeal raised $1 million in two days' time for what it called four "heroes of the anti-war effort" in Congress who opposed the Iraq resolution: Senator Paul Wellstone of Minnesota, representatives Rick Larsen and Jay Inslee of Washington, and Representative Rush D. Holt Jr. of New Jersey.
+However, MoveOn also worked to raise money for Democratic candidates who supported the Iraq resolution, some of whom were locked in tight races in moderate or conservative states, including Senator Jean Carnahan of Missouri, and Senate candidates Ron Kirk in Texas, Jeanne Shaheen in New Hampshire, Tim Johnson in South Dakota and Mark Pryor in Arkansas.
 All told, it raised $3.5 million for the 2002 election cycle.

 In September 2002, it issued a bulletin by Susan Thompson, "Selling the War on Iraq", offering "lessons in PR from previous wars" and warning that "the costs of regime change" would "cost a whopping $200 billion".
 MoveOn predicted that "regular people will probably have to foot the bill" while anyone with ties to the oil companies will probably profit immensely."